 Soon after, I said to John: “Your mum is never going to forgive me for what happened all those years ago.”
 To which he replied: “No.” Something shifted in me when I heard him confirm this.
 I accepted this was the way it was going to be.
 I didn’t feel the need for it to be any other way.

 John and I were married for twenty-one years.
 We are divorced now though we still remain good friends.
 We continue to share a great love for our three children.

 The out-of-body experience showed me that suicide is not the answer.
 Who would find me if I shot myself?
 What effect would it have on my children – my family?
 It also opened me to the spiritual.
 I was raised as a Methodist and now I attend a Spiritualist Church.
 I talk to God a lot and I believe there are people in spirit around us.

 If you are feeling so low, so depressed, so worthless, there is no shame in talking to someone about it – anyone.
 A relative.
 A friend.
 A counsellor.
 If you do feel too ashamed to talk to someone, then, at least, write down how you are feeling.
 You can say anything you like in this way.
 Get everything out by writing about it.

 Thanks, Noreen for sharing your intimate story with us.
 I’m sure a lot of us can relate to it since many of us seek other people’s approval.
 Many of us also have expectations about how our lives ought to go, and then when it doesn’t we feel deeply disappointed.

 Noreen offers some helpful advice for those feeling despaired – you are not alone.
 Please talk to someone about how you are feeling, today.

-P.S. – If you would like to share your soul story with us at Spirit my way, as Noreen has, go to the ‘Share Your Story’ tab in the navigation bar and you will find more info there!
+P.S. – You may like to share your soul story with us at Spirit my way, as Noreen has!
+Visit ‘Share Your Story’ for more info.